raspberrypilearning/share-your-world/en/step_5.md

 --- task ---

-Use multiple JavaScript events to update HTML page elements, changing text or making them appear and disappear.
+Use multiple JavaScript events to update HTML page elements to change the text or make the whole element appear or disappear.

 --- /task ---